What are the risk factors for basal and squamous cell skin cancers?

 Albinism is an inherited lack of protective skin pigment.
 People with this condition may have pink-white skin and white hair.
 They have a high risk of getting sunburns and skin cancer, so they need to be careful to protect their skin.

-The risk of basal and squamous cell skin cancers rises as people get older.
+The risk of getting basal and squamous cell skin cancers rises as people get older.
 This is probably because of the buildup of sun exposure over time.
 These cancers are now being seen in younger people as well, probably because they are spending more time in the sun with their skin exposed.

 Exposure to certain chemicals